anilvmware/tanzu-app-engine/workshop/content/exercises/03-kpack-inspect-sbom.md

 Open the SYFT-formatted file in the editor and find the version of the Go binary used.
 You would be able to verify if it is the same as the Go Runtime version with the known vulnerability.
+Lucky for us, this image seems to have a newer Go Runtime than the one we heard was compromised.
 ```editor:select-matching-text
 file: ~/layers/sbom/launch/paketo-buildpacks_go-build/targets/sbom.syft.json
 text: "goCompiledVersion"